Trusted WordPress tutorials, when you need them most.

 Jane

-4. Abdulaziz Althekair says
+3. Abdulaziz Althekair

-I just installed WordPress using Bluehost and I wan’t to know the right way to change the WordPress Address (site URL) because when I tried to change it earlier it redirected me to my .com site with no way of getting back to my .org site, which led me to reinstall WordPress again.
+I just installed Wordpress using Bluehost and I wan’t to know the right way to change the Wordpress Address (site URL) because when I tried to change it earlier it redirected me to my .com site with no way of getting back to my .org site, which led me to reinstall Wordpress again.

 the current one by default is http://69.195.124.150/~azizordc